 Want even MORE script reading secrets?

-Then check out my course, in conjunction with Londonswf, this at Ealing Studios!
-The next one is just over a month away, February 11-12th.
+Then check out my course, in conjunction with Londonswf, February 2018 at Ealing Studios!
 Check out all the details HERE, including pix from previous courses and delegate feedback.
 If you want to be a script reader yourself, or learn how your script gets assessed ‘behind the scenes’, then this course is FOR YOU.

 Like This Post?